RoadVirusHN/RoadVirusHN/README.md

                 Learn✍️ coding from <a href="https://ssafy.com">SSAFY</a> and <a href="https://boostcamp.connect.or.kr/program_ai.html">boostcamp AI Tech</a>.
             </li>
             <li>
-                I'm a Fullstack web developer wannabie.🧑‍💻
+                Currently, <a href="https://nsis.co.kr/en/">NSIS</a> JAVA Backend Developer.
             </li>
             <li>
-                My goal is bringing the innovations✨ about WEB and AI.
+                My goal is bringing the innovations✨ in WEB and AI.
             </li>
             <li>
-                I'm passionate about learning new techs.❤️‍🔥
+                I'm passionate about learning new Things.❤️‍🔥
             </li>
         </ul>
     </div>